micahwoods/atcweb3/content/post/how-much-did-the-grass-grow-underground/index.md

 The OM246 calculator takes these inputs and calculates the accumulation rate.

-{{< figure src="cut_labeled.jpg">}}
+{{< figure src="cut_labeled.jpg" caption="Because the total organic material is measured at different depths, one can find out not only *how much* is happening underground, but also *where* it is happening.">}}

 With clipping volume, one can find out how much the grass grew aboveground.
 With OM246, one can do the same underground.
+Not only can one find the total amount of growth underground, but it's also possible to check *where* that happened because of the different depths measured with OM246 testing.

 {{% callout note %}}
 Read more about the OM246 test on the [OM246 project page](https://www.asianturfgrass.com/project/om246/).